- You can only be happy if you live to the maximum of your abilities.

 Not gonna lie, it’s a weird book.
-It touches on too many topics and as a result, fails to really capture any of them.
+It touches on too many topics and as a result, fails to capture any of them.

 It had somehow to speak about passion, preferences, and relationships, themes I didn’t see any fitting for.